Brooklands Park Masterplan - 2020

 The new building will be equipped with internal and external seating space, a kitchen and other necessary spaces for a café operator.
 As a public facility, it will contain male-female toilets, with baby changing facilities, compliant toilets and a changing place.
 Considering the climate emergency, the café will utilise sustainable resources and technology, and will serve as a semi-autonomous building.

-It is proposed to reconfigure some areas of car parking (2) as a result of the new cafe location and the opportunity to rationalise parking along Brighton Road.
+Parking: it is proposed to reconfigure some areas of car parking (2) as a result of the new cafe location and the opportunity to rationalise parking along Brighton Road.
 These changes will provide a total of 195 spaces, 31 of which are available for blue badge holders, and 12 bays with electric vehicle charging points.
 Directly outside the cafe will also be charging points for motability scooters.
 Cycle parking will include provision for adapted cycles (being 1.2m from adjacent bays and with 1500mm2 clear circulation around).
 There will also be electric charging points for electric bikes.

 The main entrance on Western Road at the junction of Brighton Road / Western Road (4), the Western Road car park entrance and the entrance on Brighton Road will each be enhanced with 4m high totems to make them more visible and welcoming.
 They will carry site information such as maps with key destinations and features indicated, including wheelchair accessible/easy access routes.

 An existing steep ramp at the main entrance will be reconfigured to provide a gentle slope graded at 1:22 with a flight of intersecting steps.
 These both lead down to Lakeside path and new timber seating provided at the sluice overlooking the lake.